zcharo99/moonreborn/README.md

 helo

 ## How to switch API
-Available APIs are Cloudy, Xeno and Moon.
+Available APIs right now are Cloudy, Xeno and Moon.

 To switch between these APIs, you must type
 ```lua